change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 </div>

-## The `:` operator: referesher
+## The `:` operator: refresher

 <div class="alert alert-secondary" role="alert" markdown="1">

-When used inside a bracket the `:` operator will return the range between the two values it is given.
+When used inside brackets, the `:` operator will return the range between the two values it is given.
 For example if we had a Python list `x` with the following values ['a', 'b', 'c', 'd', 'e'] and wanted to select 'b', 'c', and 'd' we can do this very concisely using the `:` operator.

 ###### Python